-Knowing what’s behind the business an organization is working with ensures authenticity and protection against corrupt or fraudulent business practices.
-Business verification services also prevent financial crimes, such as money laundering and terror financing activities.
+Knowing what’s behind the business an organisation is working with ensures authenticity and protection against corrupt or fraudulent business practices.
+Business verification services also prevent financial crimes, such as money laundering and terrorist financing.

 In addition, KYB procedures include ultimate beneficial ownership (or UBO) as a transparency mechanism.
 Establishing UBO allows revealing who is directly benefiting from the business profits.